 Key Financial and Accounting Terms Explained

 Understanding financial and accounting statements can be a confusing and even overwhelming ordeal, and much of this has to do with the litany of financial jargon that seems like a Harvard MBA is needed to understand it.
-However, we have done the hard work for you by breaking down and explaining some of the key terms that every business owner should be familiar with.
+However, Beacon has done the hard work for you by breaking down and explaining some of the key terms that every business owner should be familiar with.

 Capital Expenditure (CAPEX): Funds used by a company to acquire or upgrade physical assets such as property, or equipment.
 This outlay is made by companies to maintain or increase the scope of their operations.